Malom-ctrl/Carnet/README.md

 ## Tools

-Now the best part, the tools!
+Now the best part: the tools!
 You define them in your config file (`~/.config/carnet/config`).
 Each tool takes the clipboard content via `stdin` and if it outputs anything to `stdout`, it will be copied back to your clipboard.

 Format: `TOOL_NAME = Display Name | command to run | context`

 Context can be `text`, `image`, or `both`.

-**Example Tools:**
+**Example Tools**
 ~~~ini
 TOOL_UPPER = Upper Case | tr '[:lower:]' '[:upper:]' | text
 TOOL_LOWER = Lower Case | tr '[:upper:]' '[:lower:]' | text